obellavance/sportfolios/README.md

 * If you don't have one, create a Github Account at https://github.com
 * Access the sportfolios repository at https://github.com/AustinDidierTran/sportfolios
+* Click on the star button on the top right corner to show some love
-* Click on the fork button on the top right to fork the repository
+* Click on the fork button on the top right corner to fork the repository
 * You now have a copy of the actual project

 ### Giving access to your Git Repository for your Cloud 9 account